Shai-Alit/viyapy/README.md

 update the version in the setup.cfg

-py -m build
+open command prompt and navigate to viyapy directory py -m build

 This command should output a lot of text and once completed should generate two files in the dist directory: